ywamsendai/new-ywamsendai.org/content/en/get-involved/outreach.md

  css_class = ""
 +++

-Spend some time designing a website, working with local churches, maintaining an old building, or doing one of hundreds of other jobs alongside YWAM’s full-time staff.
-YWAM’s [Mission Builders](https://www.missionbuilders.org/) ministry specializes in helping people volunteer with YWAM.
-You can also find a volunteer opportunity by contacting one of our locations directly.
+Spend some time designing a website, working with local churches, maintaining an old building, ministering to the homeless, proclaiming the gospel, playing sports with locals, or doing one of hundreds of other jobs alongside YWAM’s full-time staff.

+For individuals, YWAM’s [Mission Builders](https://www.missionbuilders.org/) ministry specializes in helping people volunteer with YWAM.
+Alternatively, you can contact a location directly to find how you can serve.

+For groups, you can come as a family with children, as a church group, youth group, or outreach as part of a YWAM school based in a different country.
+Please contact specific locations in Japan about possibilities.

 [Find a location >]({{< ref "/#explore" >}})